areljannC/mkb.haus/docs/01_ProductRequirementsDocument/README.md

 ### Home Page

 [reddit.com](https://reddit.com) and [abletonthemes.com](https://www.abletonthemes.com/) have great home pages that allow new users to view popular and trending content.
-This web app should be able to do this so we can have more users that want to participate in the community,
+This web app should be able to do this so we can have more users that want to participate in the community.

 ---